Orbital Optimization in Selected Configuration Interaction Methods: Optimization Strategies

 A natural starting point for orbital optimization is natural orbitals.
 They are the eigenstates of the 1-RDM and represent orbitals with definite occupation numbers (between 0 and 2) for some wave function.
 In the examples shown in this paper, we start from HF orbitals and then compute an SHCI wave function, its 1-RDM, and natural orbitals as the first step of optimization.

-We note that in some MCSCF methods the orthogonal orbital rotation matrix is parameterized not as the exponential of an antisymmetric matrix but rather as the identity matrix plus a small correction matrix.~\cite{WerMey-JCP-80,WerKno-JCP-85,KreWerKno-JCP-19,KreWerKno-JCP-20} The advantage of such a parameterization is that it increases the radius of convergence of second-order methods in the presence of the periodicity of the energy in the orbital parameter space.
-We have not found it necessary to resort to this parameterization because the natural orbitals computed from the initial SHCI wave function typically constitute a good starting point.
+We note that in some CASSCF methods the orthogonal orbital rotation matrix is parameterized not as the exponential of an antisymmetric matrix, $\exp(-{\bf X})$, but rather as the identity matrix plus a small correction matrix, $\bf 1+T$, with additional constraints on $\bf T$ to enforce orthogonality.~\cite{WerMey-JCP-80,WerKno-JCP-85,KreWerKno-JCP-19,KreWerKno-JCP-20} The advantage of such a parameterization is that a second-order expansion of Eq. (\ref{energy2}) includes all orders of the orbital parameters in $\bf T$, thereby increasing the radius of convergence of second-order methods.
+We have not found it necessary to resort to this parameterization, as the natural orbitals computed from the initial SHCI wave function typically constitute a good starting point and consequently the norm of $\bf X$ tends to be small.
 Since natural orbitals tend to be much closer to the optimal set of orbitals than the starting HF orbitals, we find very few, if any, negative eigenvalues in the orbital Hessian matrix.

-In the rest of this section, we introduce various optimization strategies falling into three categories: uncoupled optimization where the coupling between CI and orbital parameters is not taken into account; fully coupled optimization which explicitly calculates the entire Hessian matrix; and quasi-fully coupled methods that implicitly take coupling into account at reduced computational cost.
+In the rest of this section, we introduce various optimization strategies falling into three categories: uncoupled optimization where the coupling between CI and orbital parameters is not taken into account, fully coupled optimization which explicitly calculates the entire Hessian matrix, and quasi-fully coupled methods that implicitly take coupling into account at reduced computational cost.

 We illustrate the performance of the various optimization strategies on three representative systems from recent benchmark calculations: H$_2$CO in the cc-pVTZ basis\cite{YaoGinLiTouUmr-JCP-20}, ScO in the vdz basis using the Trail-Needs effective core potential\cite{WilYao_etal_UmrWag-PRX-20}, and Cr$_2$ in the cc-pVDZ-DK basis using the x2c Hamiltonian\cite{LiYaoHolOttShaUmr-PRR-20}.
 All these molecules are in their ground state equilibrium geometry.
 They represent molecules of increasing correlation strength.
 More details on these systems are listed in Table~\ref{tab:molecule_info}.
-These systems have fewer than 100 orbitals, but the largest systems we have optimized in earlier work have over 500 orbitals~\cite{YaoGinLiTouUmr-JCP-20}.
+These systems have fewer than 100 orbitals, but the largest systems we have optimized in an earlier work have over 500 orbitals~\cite{YaoGinLiTouUmr-JCP-20}.
 In fact, for the same system, larger basis sets show greater gains from orbital optimization.